breck7/scrollsdk/faq.md

 #### What are some examples of Tree Languages?

-There are a dozen <a href="https://github.com/breck7/jtree/tree/master/langs">example languages</a>a> in the JTree GitHub repo.
-Here's a language that compiles to <a href="http://treenotation.org/sandbox/build/#standard%20stump">HTML</a>, a language that is growing into a <a href="http://treenotation.org/sandbox/build/#standard%20project">replacement for Make</a>, and a <a href="http://treenotation.org/sandbox/build/#standard%20numbers">language that does simple math </a>.
+There are a dozen <a href="https://github.com/breck7/jtree/tree/master/langs">example languages</a> in the JTree GitHub repo.
+Here's a language that compiles to <a href="http://treenotation.org/sandbox/build/#standard%20stump">HTML</a>, a <a href="http://treenotation.org/sandbox/build/#standard%20project">language similar to Make</a>, and a <a href="http://treenotation.org/sandbox/build/#standard%20numbers">language that does simple math </a>.

-#### Language that add numbers or compile to HTML are cute, but what is the most advanced Tree Language out there?
+#### Language that add numbers or compile to HTML are cute, but are there any advanced Tree Language?

-Currently the most advanced Tree Language that we are aware of is Flow, the dataflow language used by our visual data science studio <a href="https://ohayo.computer/">Ohayo</a>.
+Currently the most advanced non-experimental Tree Language that we are aware of is Flow, the dataflow language used by our visual data science studio <a href="https://ohayo.computer/">Ohayo</a>.
 By 2020, we expect Flow to be a competitive rival to Python or R for 80% of data science tasks.
 Another very powerful language is <a href="http://treenotation.org/sandbox/build/#standard%20grammar">Grammar</a>, which is similar to ANTLR or Racket in that it's a language for building languages.
 However, in 2020 the most powerful Tree Language could be yours!
 We are here to help you build it!

 ## Structure